arjunkomath/node-freshdesk-api/README.md

 The only exception are forms with attachments (field `attachments` is set and is an array) - these requests are handled using `form-data` library, use `net` module and need to be mocked with `nock`.

+You can also use a mock server (such as [Pactum](https://github.com/pactumjs/pactum)) for completely client-agnostic server mocking.

 ## Use with Webpack

 Here is a part of `webpack.config`: